acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/mobile.md

 Next, attach the device to the development machine via USB.

-Android Platform Tools will install an executable called `adb` in the "platform-tools" directory under the directory in which you installed the SDK.
+Now open up a command prompt.
+Android Platform Tools will have installed an executable called `adb` in the "platform-tools" directory under the directory in which you installed the Android SDK.
 Make sure this directory is in your path.

-Now open up a command prompt and type:
+Then type:

 <pre>
 adb devices